-The European Strategy Forum on Research Infrastructures (ESFRI) was established in 2002 by the research ministers of the EU as an advisory forum for research infrastructure ESFRI has participants from all member states and from associated countries to the EU Framework Programme for Research and works for pan-European policy development and cooperation on investments and operation of research infrastructures.
-ESFRI develops a strategic roadmap on Europe's need for new or upgraded research infrastructure in most research areas.
-ESFRI also prepares landscape analyses in its roadmaps describing the national and international research infrastructures that are established and open to European researchers and industry actors.
-This thus constitutes an important knowledge base for where there are good opportunities for Norwegian research groups to initiate international cooperation related to existing or future research infrastructures.
-ESFRI published its latest roadmap in September 2021.
+The European Strategy Forum on Research Infrastructures (ESFRI) was established in 2002 by the research ministers of the EU as an advisory forum for research The European Strategy i vorum on Research Infrastructures (ESEH) was established in 2002 by the research ministers of the EU as an advisory forum for research infrastructure.
+SEFIR has participants from all member states and from associated countries to the EU Framework Programs from Research and works for pan-European policy development and cooperation on investments and operation of research infrastructures.
+ESFII develops a strategic roadmap on Europe's need for new or upgraded research infrastructure in most research areas.
+ESFII also prepares landscape analyses in its roadmaps describing the national and International energement infrastructures that are established and open to European researchers and industry actors.
+This thus constitutes an important knowledge base for where the rare good opportunities for Norwegian research groups to initiate international cooperation related to existing or future research infrastructures.
+ESFII published its latest roadmap in September 2021.